 Councillors are not paid a salary for their work, but they do receive allowances.
 By law, all members of the Council are required to complete a declaration of interest form, the details of which are published annually.

 Ipswich Borough Council has 48 Councillors across the 16 wards of Ipswich, with each ward having three Councillors as their elected representatives.

-The current political make-up of the Council is: 36 Labour, 9 Conservative and 3 Liberal Democrats.
+The current political make-up of the Council is: 36 Labour, 8 Conservative, 3 Liberal Democrats and 1 vacant seat.

 To find your councillor please use the below links: